You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 Getting into Mawphlang Sacred Forest

-After spending some leisurely time in the valley, and enjoying the cool breeze and sunny weather, it’s time to head towards the entrance of the sacred forest.
-As you make your way towards the forest, you’ll come across three decorated stones with a stone bench in front of the entrance, which is another ideal spot for having some snaps.
+After spending some leisurely time in the valley, and enjoying the cool breeze and sunny weather, it’s time to step into the sacred forest.
+At the entrance, three decorated stones and a stone bench create an ideal setting for photo snaps.

 Mawphlang Sacred Forest: Outside (left) and inside (right)